 modern technology for the benefit of the patient

-In radiology, digital radiography is the term used to describe X-ray procedures in which the images are digitized either directly or via an imaging plate.
-The big difference to the classical X-ray film is the improved possibility of post-processing, the integration into the workflow of a veterinary practice or clinic and the usually lower radiation exposure.
+In radiology, digital x-rays are x-ray procedures in which the images are digitized either directly or via a detour using an imaging plate.
+The big difference to classic X-ray film is the improved possibility of post-processing, integration into the workflow of a veterinary practice or clinic and the usually lower radiation exposure.

-Like conventional X-ray images, digital X-ray images are based on the projection of X-ray radiation from an X-ray tube.
-The images are obtained either by an electronic detector or by subsequent scanning of an X-ray storage film.
-After the image has been taken, various possibilities of digital image processing are available.
+Like conventional X-ray images, digital X-ray images are based on the projection of X-rays from an X-ray tube.
+The images are obtained either by an electronic detector or by subsequently scanning an X-ray imaging plate.
+After recording, various options for digital image processing are available.

-Digital X-ray has great advantages in the process.
-In the past, you had to develop the X-ray image after the exposure.
-With digital radiology, the images are immediately available on every PC in the system, and in contrast to the normal X-ray image, they are also available several times.
-The images can be digitally post-processed at the workstation, thus saving repeat images.
-Also no more X-ray images can be lost.
-No more chemicals are needed for film development.
-A further advantage is the minimal space required for storing the X-ray images, which have to be archived for ten years.
-In addition, the material costs are sometimes lower, since a film is not required for each image.
+Digital X-rays have great advantages in the process.
+In the past, you had to develop the x-ray image after taking the picture.
+Thanks to digital radiology, the images are immediately available on every PC in the system, in contrast to normal x-ray images several times.
+The images can be digitally post-processed at the workstation, saving you from having to take repeat shots.
+X-ray images can no longer be lost.
+Chemicals are no longer needed for film development.
+Another advantage is that only minimal space is required for storing the X-ray images, which must be archived for ten years.
+In addition, the material costs are sometimes lower because a film is not required for every recording.

-We operate a digital X-ray unit in the form of a fixed detector system, where the image file is generated and sent to the diagnostic station in a similar way to a digital camera.
+We operate a digital X-ray system in the form of a fixed detector system in which the image file is generated in a similar way to a digital camera and sent to the diagnosis station.

-The most common type of x-rays are of the thoracic and abdominal cavity.
+X-rays of the chest and abdominal cavities are most commonly taken.
 In the event of changes, they give rise to further examinations such as ultrasound, endoscopy or laboratory diagnostics.
-Common findings in the thoracic cavity are heart enlargements, lung shadows, circumferential increases and fluid accumulations.
-X-rays of the abdominal cavity show organs such as the liver, spleen, kidneys, bladder, prostate etc. If the size of these organs increases, an ultrasound examination is often necessary afterwards to show the internal structure of the organs.
-By means of so-called contrast passages, foreign bodies or other causes of occlusion in the stomach or intestinal tract can be detected.
-In orthopaedics, X-rays are the central diagnostic tool for practically all problems.
-They are used to detect fractures, joint arthroses or bone tumours etc.
+Common findings in the chest cavity area include heart enlargement, lung opacities, increased circumference and fluid accumulation.
+X-rays of the abdominal cavity show organs such as the liver, spleen, kidneys, bladder, prostate, etc. If these organs increase in size, an ultrasound examination is often necessary to show the internal structure of the organs.
+Using so-called contrast passages, foreign bodies or other causes of obstruction in the stomach or intestinal tract can be identified.
+In orthopedics, x-rays are the central diagnostic tool for practically all issues.
+They are used to detect fractures, joint arthrosis or bone tumors, etc.

-We work with a modern and high-resolution MyLab 70, with which heart ultrasound examinations are also possible.
+We work with a modern, high-resolution MyLab 70, which also allows cardiac ultrasound examinations